microsoft/bond/doc/src/bond_java.md

     record = deserializer.deserialize(reader);

-Deserializing from a payload encoded in an untagged protocol like Simple usually requires specifying the schema of the payload.
-To address this scenario, `Deserializer.deserialize()` has an override that takes a [`RuntimeSchema`](#runtime-schema) as an argument:
+Deserializing from a payload encoded in an untagged protocol like [Simple Binary](#simple-binary) requires specifying the schema of the payload.
+To address this scenario, `Deserializer.deserialize()` has an overload that takes a [`RuntimeSchema`](#runtime-schema) as an argument:

     RuntimeSchema schema;